IndianRoboticsOrganization/KuttyTTS/README.md

 KuttyTTS - Tamil Speech Synthesizer
 ===================================

-A smal tamil text to speech synthesizer for linux & Windows.
+A small tamil text to speech synthesizer for linux & Windows.

 This application is a clone of text to speech tool called flite_hts_tamil created by [mentamizh] (https://github.com/mentamizh/flite_hts_tamil)